-Olam International Limited ('the Company') is a limited liability company, which is domiciled and incorporated in Singapore.
+Olam International Limited (the 'Company') is a limited liability company, which is domiciled and incorporated in Singapore.
 The Company is listed on the Singapore Exchange Securities Trading Limited (SGX-ST).

-The Company's ultimate holding company is Temasek Holdings (Private) Limited, a company incorporated in Singapore.
+The Company's immediate holding company is Temasek Capital (Private) Limited and its ultimate holding company is Temasek Holdings (Private) Limited, both companies are incorporated in Singapore.

 The principal activities of the Company are those of sourcing, processing, packaging and merchandising of agricultural products.
-The principal activities of the subsidiaries are disclosed in Note 13 to the financial statements.
+The principal activities of the subsidiaries are disclosed in Note 14 to the financial statements.